-Madrigal-Santillan et al. (2012) demonstrated in their investigation that treatment with cranberry ethanolic extract (CEE) significantly prevents the damage induced by benzo[a]pyrene (B[a]P) an in vivo mouse peripheral blood micronucleus assay.

-The experimental groups were organized as follows: a negative control group (without treatment), a positive group treated with B[a]P (200 mg/kg), a group administered with 800 mg/kg of CEE, and three groups treated with B[a]P and CEE (200, 400, and 800 mg/kg) respectively.
-The CEE and B[a]P were administered orally for a week, on a daily basis.
+Madrigal-Santillan et al. (2012) reported that a cranberry ethanolic extract (CEE, DER extract not specified) prevents the DNA damage induced by benzo[a]pyrene (B[a]P) in mice.
+The experimental groups were organised as follows: a negative control group (without treatment), a positive group treated with B[a]P (200 mg/kg), a group administered with 800 mg/kg of CEE, and 3 groups treated with B[a]P and CEE (200, 400, and 800 mg/kg), respectively.
+The CEE and B[a]P were administered orally daily for a week.
 During this period the body weight, the feed intake, and the determination of antigenotoxic potential were "standardised".
 The low and medium dose of CEE showed a similar effect to the B[a]P group (however, any of these doses were statistically significant from other group), whereas the dose of 800 mg/kg of CEE produced a protective effect at the end of the treatment period.
-Authors suggest that antioxidant capacity of the extract my be involved in that effect.
+The authors suggest that antioxidant capacity of the extract may be involved in that effect.